 If ALDI is way too sour for some people, Cornwell is another brand worth trying.
 Strange, but this one actually lacks the overall "tanginess" that is characteristic of the Acetic-acid.
 Further, I find that the overall intensity is more mild and hence ~ least offensive.

-Lemons ~ as condiment and a source of citrate can be used from their juice, or from their rinds on both savoury and feature dessert meals.
 In regards to its speculation at inhibiting ketosis at least in theory (as I covered previously) I am getting less bothered by this.
-In almost 90% of all cases, I will certainly be breaking the fast by eating whole foods anyway, citrate somewhere in the food that I am eating, not just in lemon.
+In almost 90% of all cases, I will certainly be breaking the fast by eating whole foods anyway.
+Citrates or not, there's bound to be traces.
 Besides, those on therapeutic fasting, especially reserved for epilepsy ~ may consider citrates as a contingency against excess acidosis.

-But nonetheless for coffees in general I'd still go with wholebeans, preground, as well as also - instant freeze dried.
-The latter in particular is also convenient if I need something quick and minimal for pre/intraworkout ~ by simply combining sugar free cordial, extra salt (himalayan) and carbonated water.
+For coffees I'd go with wholebeans or preground for convenience.
+As well as also - instant freeze dried.
+The latter in particular is also handy for quick and minimal for pre/intraworkout.
+Simply combine sugar free cordial, extra salt (himalayan) and water.

 When it comes to teas, I have been recently rotating inbetween green, earl grey and on recent interest - Chamomile.
 Chamomile in particular interests me because of its Apigenin content; which has been studied favourable on its AMPK raising effect (Hsu CM et al 2021).

 Even the most heatedly-debated NSAID is a a non negotiable.
-What do I use this for?
-Subject-to-monthly-rotation: pre ergogenic, intra training aids as well as experimentally - insulin sensitizing agent next to Chromium Picollinate / Vanadium.
+But what do I use this for?
+Subject-to-monthly-rotation: pre ergogenic / intra training aids as well as experimentally - insulin sensitizing agent next to Chromium Picollinate / Vanadium.

 I am aware of the various doubts on its use for fitness training.
-But throughout my history of use on this, on/off basis ~ led me convinced that Aspirin is here to stay.
-Effects that I get, especially after prolonged exclusions ~ is "Composure".
-Here I refer to as controlled sense of "calm", than feeling "agitated" or "wiry" throughout all my training windows.
+But throughout my history of on/off basis ~ convinced me that Aspirin is here to stay.
+Especially after prolonged training - supplementing with Aspirin gave me that sense of "calm", than feeling "agitated" or "wiry" one typically associates with exercises.

-One would readily associate baking soda as an alkalizing agent, and that from Low Carb perspective, there is an interesting study proclaiming its enhancing effect on ketogenesis.
-Another that one may relate to is that it is an ergogenic agent.
-Although the latter is what I'd remain skeptical with a grain of salt (more on this later).
+One would readily associate baking soda as an alkalizing agent.
+But from Low Carb perspective, there is an interesting study proclaiming its enhancing effect on ketogenesis.
+Another one may relate to is that it is an ergogenic agent.
+Although the latter ~ is what I'm slightly skeptical (more on this later).

-In my cases however it is more broad than that of adding in bicarbonate source to mitigate excess acidosis.
+In my cases ~ it is more than just mitigate excess acidosis.
 But I am using more as a cleaning accessory as well as just as equally important ~ as odour control agent.

 On the latter use case I swore by its use on controlling smells be it personal (body odour) as well as also general hygiene around the home.
 Sprinkling small amounts into shoes and/or clothing ~ the effect is almost immediate.